justADeni/SoulGraves/README.md

 # The total time the soul is available to collect is time-stable + time-unstable
 time-unstable: 60

+# Whether to freeze the timer when the owner of the soul is offline
+offline-owner-timer-freeze: false

 # Whether to notify nearby players when a soul bursts
 notify-nearby-players: true

 # The radius in blocks to alert nearby players when a soul bursts
 notify-radius: 128

+# Whether to notify the owner of a soul when it is collected by another player
+notify-owner-pickup: true

 # The percentage of the soul's XP to give to the owner of the soul when it is collected by the owner
 xp-percentage-owner: 0.5